|

 Federals were followed by Ransom to Sweet Springs Mountain.
 They suffered

-with the Federals and taking prisoners, several pieces of artillery, several
+caught up with the Federals and taking prisoners, several pieces of artillery,

-hundred fresh horses and a large amount of stores, such as ammunition, clothing
+several hundred fresh horses and a large amount of stores, such as ammunition,

-and personal property which the Federals had taken in their plundering.
-The prisoners
+clothing and personal property which the Federals had taken in their

 By